 Upgrade table and field definitions¶

-ext_tables.sql thus defines the full set of tables, fields and
+ext_tables.sql files thus defines the complete set of tables, fields and

-indexes of a TYPO3 instance to unfold its full feature set.
-Some functionality
+indexes of a TYPO3 instance to unfold its full functionality.
+The

-When you upgrade to newer versions of the TYPO3 CMS or upgrade an extension, the data definition of tables and fields might have changed.
-The TYPO3 CMS install tool will detect such changes.
+When you upgrade to newer versions of TYPO3 or upgrade an extension, the data definition of tables and fields may have changed.
+The database structure analyzer detects such changes.

-When you install a new extension, any change to the database is automatically performed.
-When you upgrade to a new major version of TYPO3 CMS, you should normally go through the Upgrade Wizard, whose first step is to perform all necessary database changes:
+When you install a new extension, any change to the database is performed automatically.
+When upgrading to a new major version of TYPO3, you should normally go through the upgrade wizard, whose first step is to perform all necessary database changes:

-When performing smaller updates, after updating extensions or - in general - if you want to check the sanity of your system, you can go to Admin Tools > Maintenance > Analyze database:
+If you want to perform minor updates, update extensions or generally check the functionality of your system, you can go to Admin Tools > Maintenance > Analyze Database Structure:

 You can choose which updates you want to perform.
 You can even decide not to create new fields and tables, although that will very likely break your installation.

-More information about the process of upgrading TYPO3 CMS can be found in the Upgrade Guide.
+For more information about the process of upgrading TYPO3, see the Upgrade Guide.

 The ext_tables.sql files¶

-As mentioned before, all data definition statements are stored in
+As mentioned above, all data definition statements are stored in files named

 The peculiarity is that these files may not always contain a complete and valid SQL data definition.
-For example, system extension "dashboard" defines a new table for storing dashboards:
+For example, the "dashboard" system extension defines a new table for storing dashboards:

 CREATE TABLE be_dashboards ( identifier varchar(120) DEFAULT '' NOT NULL, title varchar(120) DEFAULT '' NOT NULL, widgets text );

 This is a complete and valid SQL data definition.
-However
+However, the community

 CREATE TABLE statement: